 Fascia is the connective tissue that forms a web-like network throughout your entire body.
 It surrounds your muscles, bones, organs and joints providing support, protection and structure.
 Problems arise when the fascia becomes too fibrous and hardened.
 Over time this creates restrictions that lead to strain and compensation patterns that affect entire muscle groups and, given enough time, your whole body.
 Fascia is truly the fascinating biological fabric and glue that holds us together.
 Long ignored, the fascial system is now getting its rightful due of attention, from both therapists and researchers.

 What is a typical Structural Integration session like?

-After an initial examination of your posture and movement, you will then be asked to sit or lie on a massage table.
+After the client intake process and an initial examination of your posture and movement, you will be asked to sit or lie on a massage table.
 During a session, you and Jenny will work on every part of your body.
 Just as no one part of the body functions in isolation, no part malfunctions in isolation.
-For example, recent studies on runners determined that most knee injuries were caused by imbalances in the hips.
 Structural Integration addresses the overall patterns of the body and the relationship of the parts to the whole - how they fit, work and function together.
-Sessions are generally an hour long.
+Each session is designed to meet your individual needs.
 With a series of treatments, each session focuses on certain areas of the body and each session builds on the other to reach the most therapeutically efficient treatment results.